vaibhavsingh777/SOC2025/README.md

 Automated Trading Strategy Optimization Using Multi-Modal Reinforcement Learning Learning Objectives
 Hello!
-In this project, I have tried to learn and apply some basic machine learning techniques for stock market data.
-Let me explain what all I have done here:

-Understanding and Implementing Linear Regression, Logistic Regression, and KNN:
-First, I wanted to get comfortable with these three famous algorithms.
-So, I have taken Linear Regression for predicting next day’s stock price, Logistic Regression for checking if the price will go up or down, and K-Nearest Neighbors (KNN) for classifying the price movement.
-I have implemented all these step by step.

-Fetching and Processing Real Stock Data using yfinance:
-Instead of using some dummy data, I thought, “Why not use real stock market data only?”
-So, I have used the yfinance library to download daily stock prices for one year.
-I tried with AAPL, TCS, Reliance and all.
-After downloading, I did some cleaning and made it ready for the models.

-Feature Engineering and Machine Learning for Prediction and Classification:
-For getting better results, I have created some new features from the data, like next day’s close price and binary target for up/down movement.
-After that, I trained the models and checked how well they are predicting.
-I also plotted graphs to see the results clearly.

-Setup
-For running this project, I have used Python and installed some libraries like yfinance, scikit-learn, pandas, matplotlib, and seaborn.
-If you are trying this, just make sure to install these packages.

-Let me know if you want a more detailed description for each part, or if you want the rest of the README in this style!

-elaborate on each point more part wise elaborate on each point more part wise
-Automated Trading Strategy Optimization Using Multi-Modal Reinforcement Learning Learning Objectives
-Hello!
 In this project, I have explored some basic machine learning techniques for stock market data.
 Let me break down what I have done, part by part, in my own words.

 1. Understanding and Implementing Linear Regression, Logistic Regression, and KNN